This week on Career Crashers, Joel is joined by Jerrod Harlan to learn about launching a career in copywriting!

 And so, a lot of people want to become copywriters, and they never become one because they can’t just do it.
 They can’t accept that the first couple of things that they’re going to write are not good.
 They feel like they have to be a master before they take step 1″

-With his own initiative, support from mentors, and personal projects he has been able to quickly develop a thriving career.
+With his own initiative, support from mentors, and personal projects he has been able to quickly start launching a career in copywriting.

 Here are some quick links to the show: